Jamham1020/final-projects/CST-329-Reasoning with Logic/Practice Problem/Week-1.md

     a.
 My aunt lives in Canada and does not own a car.
     b.
 I am not a Pokémon.
 		  [Note: negation is considered a connective]
-    c.
+    *c.
 I want to own a donut shop.
     d.
 Is the following statement about syntax or semantics?

-  5. When I write "51" I mean the number 51.
+  4. When I write "51" I mean the number 51.

     Ans: It's about semantics.
 It is explaining the meaning of some symbols.

-  6. Is the following statement about syntax or semantics?
+  5. Is the following statement about syntax or semantics?
     When writing positive integers, you should write them like "0", "5", "126".
 The first digit should not be 0 unless you're writing zero.
 In other words, don't write "05" or "00" or "0126".

     Ans: It's about syntax.
 It's explaining the legal form for the decimal representation of positive integers.

-  7. Is the following statement about syntax or semantics?
+  6. Is the following statement about syntax or semantics?
      "Do not end a sentence with a preposition".

     Ans: It's about syntax.
 It's about the legal order of words in a sentence, not about what the sentence means.
 To say it another way, it's about legal sentence structure.

-  8. Yoda says things like "Power you have become".
+  7. Yoda says things like "Power you have become".
 What is strange about Yoda's statement, the syntax or the semantics?

     Ans: I think the meaning of the sentence is clear: "you have become powerful".
     What is strange is the ordering of the words in the sentence, which is syntax.

 # Metalanguage

   1. Can a sentence in our logical language contain symbols like P or Q?
 What do they mean?

     Ans: Yes, we will use letters like P in the logic we use to mean atomic sentences.

   2. Is a truth table about syntax or semantics?

     Ans: It's about semantics.
 It explains the meaning of logical sentences.

   3. The text below contains more than one atomic sentence.
 Identify the atomic sentences and create a translation key.
      Not everyone has a vote.
 A convicted felon does not have a vote.
 A child does not have a vote.

     Ans: Here's my translation key:
     P: Everyone has a vote
     Q: A convicted felon has a vote
     R: A child has a vote
      Notice that after we use P and Q then we start using capital letters that follow Q.

 # Implication

    1. Your friend says "If you give me 50 bucks I'll eat a cheeseburger in 20 seconds or less".
 How many atomic sentences in the statement?

     Ans: I count two atomic sentences (see next problem for details).

    2. Write a translation key for the previous problem.

      P  You give me 50 bucks
      Q  I will eat a cheeseburger in 20 seconds or less

    3. Write the English statement of problem 1 as a logical sentence, using your translation key of the previous problem.

     Ans: P → Q

-   4. Is the statement of problem 1 true if you don't give your friend 50 bucks but your friend eats a cheeseburger in 20 seconds anyway?
+   5. Is the statement of problem 1 true if you don't give your friend 50 bucks but your friend eats a cheeseburger in 20 seconds anyway?
       Ans: Yes.
 Please make sure you understand the semantics of the implication (used in the logical sentence of the previous problem).
 Refer to the truth table of implication if needed.

-   5. For each of the following English sentences, write a translation key and then write the sentence in logic.
+   6. For each of the following English sentences, write a translation key and then write the sentence in logic.
 Ensure that your number of atomic sentences matches you number of symbols in your translation key:
       a.
 Josie is a cat
         Translation key: P: Josie is a cat.
 The logical sentence is P.
       b.
 If Bez studies, Bez will pass the exam